These guides are AI-generated educational summaries — not legal or medical advice.

 Saying your condition is 'well-controlled' without context

-Why: Even a well-controlled condition that requires continuous daily medication to remain controlled qualifies for a minimum 10% rating (e.g., hypothyroidism on thyroid replacement).
+Even a well-controlled condition that requires continuous daily medication to remain controlled qualifies for a minimum 10% rating (e.g., hypothyroidism on thyroid replacement).
 Additionally, 'well-controlled' on medication does not mean symptom-free - residual symptoms still count.

-Do this instead: Clarify that while medication helps, you still experience [specific symptoms].
+Instead: Clarify that while medication helps, you still experience [specific symptoms].
 Also confirm that you require ongoing medication and monitoring, which itself constitutes a ratable disability.

 Impact: 10% to 30% - most commonly causes underrating at lower severity levels